Enforceable procurement provisions

 When you award a contract through a limited tender you must prepare a written report setting out the circumstances and conditions justifying a limited tender.
 You must also include the value and type of goods and services procured.

-PBD 2019-05 also lists other requirements to make sure your procurements are fair and open to our trade partners.
+Other requirements in PBD 2019-05 that ensure your procurements are fair and open to our trade partners.
 These include:

 - not allowing you to discriminate against a supplier due to location, foreign affiliation or ownership or the origin of their goods and services